World Cosplay Summit

 - It is prohibited to enter the audience area as part of the presentation.

-- Staining, marking, or damaging the stage, or the props or costumes of other competitors, is prohibited.
+- The act of staining, marking, or damaging the stage, the props or costumes of other competitors is prohibited.

 - All audio used in the presentation must be recorded in advance of the competition.
-Speaking from the stage is not allowed.
+Speaking on the stage is not allowed.

 - Audio must be recorded in a common format such as mp3, wav, or wma.